 All applicants regardless of age (except for those applying for diplomatic visa) are required to appear at the US embassy Bangkok for the visa interview.
 Please keep in mind the important things on the interview date.

-Make sure you will be at the embassy 15 minutes earlier of your scheduled appointment time.
+Visa applicants should make sure you will be at the embassy 15 minutes earlier of your scheduled appointment time.

 There will be a pre-screening process during the scheduled appointment.
 The DS-160 will be reviewed for any necessary corrections to be made; making sure you are applying for the correct visa classification; qualifying your visa photos base on the required specifications; undergo biometric or finger scanning.